Linuxfabrik/lfops/roles/mariadb_server/README.md

 * Backup Policy in Place
 * Do Not Reuse Usernames
 * Enable data-at-rest encryption in MariaDB
-* Ensure 'datadir' Has Appropriate Permissions if `mariadb_server__datadir_mode__host_var: 0o750` is set.
-Make sure that the socket is not inside the datadir in that case, else other users (eg apache) cannot reach it.
+* Ensure 'datadir' Has Appropriate Permissions
 * Ensure 'general_log_file' Has Appropriate Permissions
 * Ensure 'log_error' Has Appropriate Permissions
 * Ensure 'log_error' is configured correctly